Say and Play Family

 • Practice fasteners (buttons, snaps, buckles, zippers)

-• Eat with Farm or Fish sticks
+• Eat with children’s chopsticks

-• Blunt tweezers – pick up small cotton balls and transfer them from one cup to another.
+• Blunt plastic tweezers – pick up small cotton balls and transfer them from one cup to another.

 • Unifix cubes